EnderKnight5783/CosmicBeings/README.md

 Current powers:
 - Cosmic Seer
 - Luck Manipulation

-In Production:
-- Telekinetic / Telekinesis
+- Telekinesis
+- Cryokinesis
+- Explosions

 Planned Powers:
-- Speedster
+- Atlantean
-- Cryokinesis / Ice Manipulation

-Once enough superpowers have been made, I will publish this as an actual Forge 1.20.1 mod.
+- Some kind of Chara rip-off :)

+Please note that these powers require custom items from a Forge mod that does not yet exist (I'm making it).
+Once the addon has sufficient content, I will update it to a Modrinth page with the actual .jar file.

-NOTICE: Requires Palladium and Arrze's Superhero Multiverse.
+This addon requires Palladium and Arrze's Superhero Multiverse in order to load correctly.